cozy/cozy-stack/docs/apps.md

 ### POST /apps/:slug/logs

 Send client-side logs to cozy-stack so they can be stored in the server's logging system.

+The job identifier must be sent in the `job_id` parameter of the query string.
+The version of the application can be sent in the `version` parameter.

 #### Status codes